transcelerate/ddf-sdr-platform/README.md

 ### main.yml Secret Variables

-Terraform will use these secret values (from GitHub Secrets) to login to the Microsoft Azure Platform and deploy the resources according to the configuration defined in the IaC code.
+Terraform will use these secret values (from GitHub Secrets) to login to the Azure Cloud Platform and deploy the resources according to the configuration defined in the IaC code.

     - AZURE_SP              : The Service Principal details in JSON format.
     Service Principal Sample JSON :